gemfire/spring-data-for-vmware-gemfire/API_EVOLUTION.md

 }
 ```

-The 10.1, 10.2, 10.3 drivers override with native implementations; the 10.0 driver uses the default.
+The 10.1, 10.2, and 10.3 drivers override with native implementations.

 ### Scenario 2: Version-Specific Features